Veterinary chiropractic: Efficacy and safety

-Aside from the common treatment of racehorses, greyhounds, and pets, some animal chiropractors perform adjustments on exotic animals such as birds, dolphins, elephants, iguanas, turkeys, pigs, and llamas.
-Veterinary chiropractic is considered a controversial method due to limited evidence that exists on the efficacy of osteopathic or chiropractic methods in equine therapy.
+Aside from the common treatment of racehorses, greyhounds, and pets, some animal chiropractors perform adjustments on exotic animals, such as birds, dolphins, elephants, iguanas, turkeys, pigs, and llamas.
+Veterinary chiropractic is considered a controversial method due to limited evidence of the efficacy of osteopathic or chiropractic methods in equine therapy.
 There is limited evidence supporting the effectiveness of spinal manipulation or mobilization for equine pain management, and the efficacy of specific equine manual therapy techniques is mostly anecdotal.
-One study done in 2021 on Boxers showed successful signs that veterinary chiropractic treatment may be used to reduce the probability of early development of spondylosis in young Boxers.
-Another study done on racehorses found significant changes in thoracolumbar and pelvic kinematics with veterinary chiropractic treatment but stated increased numbers of horses and clinical trials are needed.
+One study done in 2021 by a practicing veterinarian-chiropractor on Boxers showed successful signs that veterinary chiropractic treatment may reduce the probability of early development of spondylosis in young Boxers.
+Another study, done on racehorses, found significant changes in thoracolumbar and pelvic kinematics with veterinary chiropractic treatment but stated larger sample sizes and clinical trials are needed.
 The practice remains controversial.

 There is some degree of risk associated with even skilled manipulation in animals as the potential for injury exists with any technique used.
 This risk may increase in the presence of structural diseases, such as equine cervical vertebral malformation (CVM) or canine intervertebral disk disease.
 Horses have been hurt by very forceful animal chiropractic movements.
 Adjusting the spine of a dog with a degenerative disk runs the risk of serious injury to the spinal cord.

 Practice

 Clinical

 The American Veterinary Medical Association (AVMA) guidelines recommend that a veterinarian should examine an animal and establish a preliminary diagnosis before any alternative treatment, like chiropractic, is initiated.
 Before performing a chiropractic adjustment, the chiropractor examines the animal's gait, posture, vertebrae, and extremities.
 The chiropractor may also make neurological evaluations.
 In addition to spinal manipulation, other adjustive procedures can be performed to the extremity joints and cranial sutures.
-Those that specialize in horses are referred to as "equine chiropractors."
+Those who specialize in horses are referred to as "equine chiropractors."